Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

 The waveguide is connected to a vector network analyzer (VNA) (Rohde \& Schwarz ZVA67) with a microwave input power of 0 dBm (1 mW).
 Figure \ref{fig:sample}(d) presents a cross-sectional view in the $x$-$y$ plane of the WR-90 waveguide.
 Red arrows correspond to AC electric fields of the TE$_{10}$ mode microwave photon.
-Along to the $y$-axis, there are the AC electric fields but no AC magnetic fields of the photons.
-The AC electric fields in the $y$-direction and external $\mu_{0} H_{\rm ext}$ in the $z$-direction result in generation of MChPs.
-The complex $S$ parameters are measured using VNA.
+Along to the $y$-axis, there are the AC electric fields but no AC magnetic fields.
+The AC electric fields in the $y$-direction and external $\mu_{0} H_{\rm ext}$ in the $z$-direction give rise to MChPs with large synthetic motion in the $y$-axis oriented metamolecule.

+The complex scattering parameters, so-called $S$ parameters, are measured using VNA.
 The $S_{21}$ represents a complex transmission coefficient from port 1 to 2, while $S_{12}$ indicates that from port 2 to 1. $|S_{21}|^2$ corresponds to transmittance $T^{+}$ of microwaves propagating in the $+z$-direction, whereas $|S_{12}|^2$ corresponds to transmittance $T^{-}$ of microwaves propagating in the $-z$-direction.
 All measurements are carried out at room temperature.

-\textit{Measurement and simulation results} -- Figure \ref{fig:s21s12}(a) presents microwave transmittance $T^{+}$ (red) and $T^{-}$ spectra (blue) measured for the MCh metamolecule at various $\mu_{0} H_{\rm ext}$ of 0 - 500 mT.
-At $\mu_{0} H_{\rm ext} = 0$ mT, the $T^{+}$ and $T^{-}$ spectra are identical and show a dip at 9.0 GHz labelled as A. The AC electric fields are along to the $y$-axis as shown in Fig. \ref{fig:sample}(d); the dip A is thus assigned to the electric dipole resonance in the Cu chiral meta-atom, referred to as chiral resonant photon.
-Numerical calculation using COMSOL Multiphysics indicates that the chiral resonant photon observed at around 9 GHz in this study is assigned to the fundamental $n = 1$ resonance mode in the Cu chiral structure with 4/3 turns.
+\textit{Measurement and simulation results} -- Figure \ref{fig:s21s12}(a) presents microwave transmittance $T^{+}$ (red) and $T^{-}$ (blue) spectra measured for the MCh metamolecule at various $\mu_{0} H_{\rm ext}$ of 0 - 500 mT.
+At $\mu_{0} H_{\rm ext} = 0$ mT, the $T^{+}$ and $T^{-}$ spectra are identical and show a dip at 9.0 GHz labelled as A. Because the AC electric fields are along to the $y$-axis as shown in Fig. \ref{fig:sample}(d), the dip A is assigned to the electric dipole resonance in the Cu chiral meta-atom by microwave photons, referred to as chiral resonance.
+Numerical calculation using COMSOL Multiphysics indicates that the chiral resonance observed at around 9 GHz in this study corresponds to the fundamental $n = 1$ resonance mode in the Cu chiral structure with 4/3 turns.
+The Supplemental Material \cite{SM} details the numerical simulation method.